Response Post: Carl Truman and Two Kingdom Pietists

 A Brief History Secular Disappointment

-From the beginning of the Enlightenment, and it’s development into secularism in the 17th century, until the early 20th century, everything was Mr. Roger’s Neighborhood.
+From the beginning of the Enlightenment, and its development into secularism in the 17th century, until the early 20th century, everything was Mr. Roger’s Neighborhood.
 Sing it with me, “It’s a beautiful day in the neighborhood . . .”
 Uh, maybe not.
 Even as difficult as life could be in the 19th century, an infectious optimism gripped the imaginations of all but the most downtrodden.
 Industrialization brought a new kind of misery to cities exploding in growth, but the blessings of technology and knowledge were undeniable.
 To cite only one of those blessings, clean water was brought to the masses and saved untold lives from disease because of indoor plumbing and public sanitation.

 A good example of the understandable hubris of the time was the 1893 Chicago World’s Fair.
 Held around the world annually, fairs showcased some of the world’s most revolutionary inventions and concepts known at the time, and the period between 1880 and World War I was the golden age of fairs.
 At the Chicago fair, known as the World’s Columbian Exposition celebrating Columbus’ arrival in the New World in 1492, the world-changing technology of electric light made its debut.
 It really seemed humanity could accomplish anything, and conquer the limits imposed by nature.
 Without God, however, as Nietzsche prophesied, disaster loomed.